-I keep asking the question below, I have yet to receive an answer that is considered, not a deflection, not abuse and sensible, or even the start of a sensible debate.
+I keep asking the question below of politicians and keen supporters of Scottish separation, I have yet to receive a reasonable answer that is considered, not a deflection, not abuse and sensible, I’ve not even had the semblance of a sensible debate.

 “Which cuts to spending will an iScot make to offset a £15bn annual deficit?”

 I think its ignored and avoided as being to direct a question which they do not want to contemplate the possible answers to.

 The stock responses are “that is not how Scotland would look if independent” “Scotland does not have a deficit” “Scotland by UK law must balance it’s budget”

 We do of course have a deficit and only those with a lack of knowledge, or who are not prepared to listen, conflate our budget with our income and expenditure, two completely separate things.
 Our budget reflects devolved spending, not the reality of devolved and reserved total spending.
 Thats what GERS is, a full account of our income and expenditure.

 The hard fact is unless in an iScot we radically changed our spending decisions (or massively increased taxes), the current deficit level would indeed be Scotlands deficit going forward.